VargaJoe/SenseNet-Ubooquity-Gateway/README.md

 This solution relies on client to use navigation wisely.

 It uses:
-- only an odata action
+- only a custom odata action

 ## hardlinked contents